Looking back to

 The Dornan Amendment prevents DC from using its own Medicaid dollars for abortion care.

-Some conservative congressmen have already vowed to eliminate abortion access in DC (F you, Josh Hawley).
+Some conservative congressmen—with the support of our 47th president—have already vowed to eliminate abortion access in DC (F you, Josh Hawley).

 The Hyde Amendment blocks federal dollars from being used toward abortion care.